-You can't suppress them forever; they will come back and bite you.
+Addictions and crutches can't suppress these feelings forever; they will come back and bite you.
 It's better to deal with them sooner, however tough it is, it'll be easier in the longer term and you will inevitably be happier.

 Repression and Suppression can be sometimes be confused with each other.
 Where they are both defence mechanisms, we use to deal with unwanted thoughts.
 With repression, we push the unwanted thoughts out of our awareness, unconsciously.

 Suppression is different, we consciously attempt to force the unwanted feelings and thoughts out of our awareness.
 We are purposely trying to forget, focusing on anything, not to think about the painful, unwanted thoughts.

 Neither works, from experience, I'm confident saying this.